-- It requires a bit of practice to start using them, but it’s not too complicated.
+- Requires practice to use them, but it’s not too complicated.

-- Best to buy two packs if you’re doing larger projects
+- Buy two packs if you’re doing larger projects

 - Might not be useful for some people

-These are especially great if you have a pattern that calls for DPNs.
-You don’t have to change the pattern to suit the needle!
+Curved DPNS make it easier to knit with fewer needles and prevent laddering.
+These are great if you have a pattern using DPNs.
+You don’t have to change it to suit the needle!

 - Comes in a pack of 3